Crane (machine): Types

+Construction

+Truck-mounted

 The most basic truck-mounted crane configuration is a "boom truck" or "lorry loader", which features a rear-mounted rotating telescopic-boom crane mounted on a commercial truck chassis.

 Larger, heavier duty, purpose-built "truck-mounted" cranes are constructed in two parts: the carrier, often called the lower, and the lifting component, which includes the boom, called the upper.
 These are mated together through a turntable, allowing the upper to swing from side to side.
 These modern hydraulic truck cranes are usually single-engine machines, with the same engine powering the undercarriage and the crane.
 The upper is usually powered via hydraulics run through the turntable from the pump mounted on the lower.
 In older model designs of hydraulic truck cranes, there were two engines.
 One in the lower pulled the crane down the road and ran a hydraulic pump for the outriggers and jacks.
 The one in the upper ran the upper through a hydraulic pump of its own.
 Many older operators favor the two-engine system due to leaking seals in the turntable of aging newer design cranes.
 Hiab invented the world's first hydraulic truck mounted crane in 1947.
 The name, Hiab, comes from the commonly used abbreviation of Hydrauliska Industri AB, a company founded in Hudiksvall, Sweden 1944 by Eric Sundin, a ski manufacturer who saw a way to utilize a truck's engine to power loader cranes through the use of hydraulics.